Energy-Based Models for Functional Data using Path Measure Tilting

-Our proposed methodology builds on the energy-based modelling (EBM) paradigm \citep{hinton2002training}, effectively providing a generalisation of EBMs to infinite dimensional spaces.
+Our proposed methodology builds upon the energy-based modelling (EBM) paradigm \citep{hinton2002training} and is a subclass of energy-based processes (EBP) \citep[Section 3.2]{yang2020energy} that provides a generalization of EBMs to infinite dimensional spaces.
 In the classical setting, EBMs seek to learn a density proportional to $\exp(-E(x))$ over sample space.
-In this high-dimensional setting, the normalisation constant $Z = \int \exp(-E(x))\,dx$ (known as the partition function) is typically unknown and must be approximated.
-The energy function $E(\cdot)$, which is often parametrised using a neural network model, seeks to assign low-energy values to inputs $x$ in the data distribution and high-energy values to others.
-Samples from a trained EBM are obtained implicitly, using Markov Chain Monte Carlo (MCMC) to sample from the unnormalised distribution.
-The flexibility and expressibility of the energy function give rise to several advantages of EBMs over other generative models such as those based on transformation of noise.
-One key advantage is its compositionality property that allows for incorporation of domain-specific knowledge through e.g. summing up two or more energy functions which represent different goals or constraints \citep{mnih2005learning}.
+The normalization constant $C = \int \exp(-E(x))\,dx$ (known as the partition function) is typically unknown and must be approximated.
+The energy function $E(\cdot)$, often parametrized using a neural network, seeks to assign low-energy values to inputs $x$ in the data distribution and high-energy values to others.
+The flexibility and expressibility of the energy function give rise to several advantages of EBMs over other generative models, such as those based on transformation of noise.
+One key advantage is its compositionality property that allows for incorporation of domain-specific knowledge through, e.g., summing up two or more energy functions which represent different goals or constraints \citep{mnih2005learning}.